xorblo-doitus/TileSet-Clipboard/addons/tile_set_clipboard.editor/README.md

 ![Addon's icon](/icon.svg)

 *This version is a backport for Godot 4.3.
-It displays some errors when pasting/undoing peering bits, but they are harmless.*
+It displays some errors when pasting/undoing peering bits, but they are harmless.
+See the [main](https://github.com/xorblo-doitus/TileSet-Clipboard/tree/main) branch for the up-to-date addon.*

 A Godot addon that adds advanced copying-and-pasting to the tile set editor.